filippocastelli/SelectByVolume/README.md

 You can choose a min and a max volume to bound your selection to and click on **Select by volume**: as simple as that.

-If you're dealing with a large file with lots of objects you can enable the multithreading by ticking **use multithreading** to make best use of your CPU cores.
+If you're dealing with large files and lots of objects you can enable the multithreading support by ticking **use multithreading** in order to make the best use of your CPU cores.

-Selection can be furter speed up by storing and re-using the volume calculations with the **use cached volumes** button
+Selection can be furter sped up by caching volume calculations with the **use cached volumes** button

 ## Notes
 - **NOTE**: remember to do a run disabling the cache whenever you make changes to your objects.